 Use the buttons below to visit our membership portal.
 On this site, you will be prompted to sign up for access with your email address used for your login.
 Please contact ASB Membership Chair if you have any questions about using or accessing the database.

 All individual memberships expire at the end of the calendar year, and thus should be renewed annually.
 If you are currently an ASB member with a question about dues or journal subscriptions, please contact the Treasurer.
-If you order Elsevier journals through ASB, here are instructions for accessing Clinical Biomechanics and Journal of Biomechanics.
+If you want to order Elsevier journals through ASB, please contact the Communications Chair.

 Further information concerning application for membership can be obtained by contacting the Secretary/Membership Chair

 The ASB has three types of individual membership:

 Regular Members shall be individuals with an established professional reputation in biomechanics.
 Prospective members who are not students should apply for Regular membership.

 Starting for the 2022 membership year, a new Regular Membership category has been defined for “Early Career Members”.
 This rate is for those individuals who have completed their terminal degree (BS, MS, PhD, DPT, MD, etc.) and have begun their career within 5 years of their terminal degree.
 No individual will be able to choose this category for more than 5 consecutive registrations.

 NOTE: A member could pay the early career rate after completing a terminal degree, enter another educational program and pay the student rate, and then again pay the early career rate once completing their additional degree.

 Student Members shall be those College and University students with a demonstrated interest in biomechanics.